-Through the Task Force's advocacy, hospitals in the Central East region and Trillium Health Partners have implemented solutions that exist within their Hospital Information System (HIS) or were custom built to stop duplicate faxes for HRM users.
-The suppression of these faxes will reduce the administrative burden on primary care providers.
+- Through the Task Force's advocacy, hospitals in the Central East region and Trillium Health Partners have already implemented solutions within their HIS or built a custom solution to stop duplicate reports faxed to HRM users.
+The suppression of faxes will reduce the administrative burden on primary care providers.

 Primary care concerns addressed by the Task Force: